uc-cdis/mariner/README.md

   - implement gen3-fuse to serve commons data to workflow run
   - deploy mariner to some commons' test or staging environment for testing real workflows on real data

-Again, it's hard to tell how exactly these things will go, but there's my best guess in some kind of ideal world.

 ## Open Questions

 1. What is the long-term solution for the engine workspace issue?